moves-rwth/attestor/README.md

 There is a [separate repository][2] that collects benchmarks and example programs that have been successfully analyzed.
 Each benchmark can be executed individually using maven.
+Details are provided in the README of the indidividual collection of examples.

 ## Documentation and Publications